shadowsocks/shadowsocks/README.rst

 Encryption
 ----------

-If you want to use non-default encryption method like "bf-cfb", please install `M2Crypto <http://chandlerproject.org/Projects/MeTooCrypto>`__.
+If you want to use non-default encryption methods like "bf-cfb", please install `M2Crypto <http://chandlerproject.org/Projects/MeTooCrypto>`__.

 Ubuntu: